ELMA365 On-Premises > Prepare infrastructure > Kubernetes / Prepare a Kubernetes cluster for ELMA365

 httpsPort: 443

-# Describes which nodes the component will be located on.
+# describes which nodes the component will be located on

 nodeSelector:

-node-role.kubernetes.io/master: ""
+node-role.kubernetes.io/control-plane: ""

 tolerations: